EthanTang/YiTang-Personal-Website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an Assistant Professor (Tenure-Track) in the [School of Public Administration](https://spa.unm.edu/) at the [University of New Mexico](https://www.unm.edu/).
-I primarily teach in the [Master of Health Administration](https://spa.unm.edu/academic-programs/mha-graduate-program/index.html) Program.I received my PhD in Business Administration from Carlson School of Management and my MS in Statistics from School of Statistics at the University of Minnesota - Twin Cities.
+I am a tenure-track Assistant Professor in the [School of Public Administration](https://spa.unm.edu/) at the [University of New Mexico](https://www.unm.edu/).
+I primarily teach in the [Master of Health Administration](https://spa.unm.edu/academic-programs/mha-graduate-program/index.html) Program.
+I received my PhD in Business Administration from Carlson School of Management and MS in Statistics from School of Statistics at the University of Minnesota - Twin Cities.
 I obtained my BS in Industrial Engineering from Tsinghua University.

 My research interests lie at the intersection of **healthcare service delivery**, **information technologies (IT)**, and **diversity, equity, and inclusion (DEI)**.
 My recent research - situated in the context of mental (behavioral) healthcare operations - investigates whether and under what conditions emerging health IT (e.g., mobile apps, chatbots, telehealth) can be leveraged to deliver effective and equitable mental health services, especially to the underserved population.
 I am also investigating DEI-related issues in broader contexts such as U.S. federal government procurement.